Alaska Coal Regulatory Program Home Page

 - strike a balance between protection of the environment and other uses of the land and the need for coal as an essential source of energy.

-THE LAW (Alaska Surface Coal Mining Control & Reclamation
+The Law (Alaska Surface Coal Mining Control & Reclamation Act)

 - An exploration permit is required before any coal exploration activity occurs on any land ownership.